DevOpsWithDheeraj/AWS-Basics-to-Advanced/AWS-Security-Identity-Compliance-Services/README2.md

 Investigate **security incidents using graphs & timelines**.

+* Amazon Detective is an AWS security service that automates the collection and analysis of log data (like CloudTrail, VPC Flow Logs, and GuardDuty findings) to build interactive, graph-based visualizations, helping security analysts quickly investigate, understand, and identify the root cause of security issues or suspicious activity without complex log queries.
+* It uses machine learning and graph theory to map relationships between AWS resources, users, and IP addresses, creating a unified view of behavior and potential threats.

 ### **Works with:**

 * GuardDuty
 * VPC Flow Logs
 * CloudTrail

+### **How it Works**:
+* Ingests Data: Pulls data from CloudTrail (API calls), VPC Flow Logs (network traffic), and GuardDuty (threat detection).
+* Builds Behavior Graph: Uses ML and graph theory to create a linked dataset showing how resources behave and interact.
+* Visualizes Findings: Presents data in interactive graphs, highlighting anomalies like unusual IP connections or API call volumes.
+* Enables Deep Dives: Allows analysts to explore relationships, validate findings, and quickly understand the scope of a security event.

 ### **Example:**